 Opening a business bank account is the finishing touch to all of your hard work.
 Skip this last step and you could lose some serious money in the form of tax deductions or lines of credit.

 Keeping your finances in order is crucial for a small business — especially one trying to get off the ground.
 And your business bank account is an incredibly valuable tool come tax time.
 The other most valuable tool you can have in your back pocket?
 A friendly, professional accountant.
-Contact KYN Accounting today for experienced financial advice from a small-business-savvy team.
+Contact KYN today for experienced financial advice from a small-business-savvy team.